Canon 1D C vs 7D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DC and the 7D have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the 7D have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the 1DC does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the features and operation of the 1DC and 7D can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Canon 7D Manual.

 So how do things add up?
 Is the Canon 1D C better than the Canon 7D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.